Scratchee

 What matters most here

-• Jackpot's current terms say service fees are percentage-based and disclosed at deposit or order, not deducted from winnings.
+• Jackpot's current U.S. service fee is 15% on deposits, disclosed before you confirm a deposit or order, and not deducted from winnings.

 • The current terms say active-jurisdiction redemption thresholds run between $500 and $600, which determines whether a prize becomes withdrawable credits or a larger-ticket claim.